Fudgedotdotdot/oceanbreeze/README.md

 1. Create a project that will house the ressources deployed with this tool.
 2. Create and add an SSH key to DigitalOcean.
 This key will be added to the droplet during the deployement process and used by Ansible.
-3. Create an [API key]([https://docs.digitalocean.com/reference/api/create-personal-access-token/]) on DigitalOcean and save it in the `DIGITALOCEAN_TOKEN` environment variable
+3. Create an [API key](https://docs.digitalocean.com/reference/api/create-personal-access-token/) (read, write) on DigitalOcean and save it in the `DIGITALOCEAN_TOKEN` environment variable

 # Usage
 When first running the tool, a configuration menu will prompt you for information to setup the tool.